WingWhiper/JFKFileDownloader/README.md

 It downloads all the files and creates a zip of them.

-TODO:

-*Only download new files

-*Only make a new zip if prompted to

 COMPLETED:

 *Check if files already been downloaded - Thanks @PatrickWaweru

+*Only make a new zip if prompted to

+*Only download new files